cjturesko/CannabisSalesScraper/README.md

-#Scripts Made To Scrape Sites
+# Scripts Made To Scrape Sites

+Scripts created to scrape inventory of stores to generate sales data.